ShoesFinder 中文/EN

 Why this problem happens

-• The little toe can rub when the toe box narrows too quickly.
+• The little toe can rub when the toe box narrows too quickly on the outside edge.

 • A shoe may look long enough but still push the forefoot outward into a stiff sidewall.

-• Hard overlays or inner seams can create heat and friction after walking.
+• Hard overlays, inner seams, or a firm sidewall can turn a small mismatch into heat and friction after walking.

 What to look for